coderitter/remote-method-call/README.md

 class Result<T> {

-  type: string // value, misfits, remoteError value!: T // the value
+  type: string // value, misfits, remoteError misfits!: Misfit[] // the misfits remoteError!: string // the remoteError
-  misfits: Misfit[] = [] // the misfits
-  remoteError!: string // the remoteError

-  // 'value' and 'remoteError' are asserted as non null by the exclamation mark '!'
+  // 'misfits' and 'remoteError' are asserted as non null by the exclamation mark '!'
   // because otherwise TypeScript would want you to check for it which can be annoying

   constructor(type?: string, result?: T|Misfit|Misfit[]|string) { ...